jonriber/next-js-udemy-course/README.md

 Projects from the Udemy course "Next JS: The complete developer´s guide"

-Here I am inserting personal notes about my development, following the course from udemy.
+Here I am sharing personal notes about my development as I crash through the course.

 Everything I found useful or what I am considering a huge change from the perspective of a `React developer`.